reima-ecom/reima-theme/README.md

 In order to allow for CSS files to live next to their layout (HTML) counterparts, the `layouts` dir is mounted also as `assets`.
 This means that CSS files should be referenced relative to the `layouts` folder.
 I.e. the CSS for the base layout should be added as `_default/baseof.css`, because that is its path within the `layouts` folder.

-JS files also live next to their corresponding layout files.
-However, these need to be built with rollup, which outputs the build result to `assets/js`.
-So JS files should be referenced accordingly.
-Note that rollup doesn't create any subfolders, so just reference JS files as `js/[entrypoint].js`.
-Note also that the `assets/js` folder is mounted as a static folder as well, to allow for chunks to be loaded correctly.
-Remember to build the JS files when they are updated - this is not done in connection with site builds!

-Finally, a demo site is available under `demo`.
+A demo site is available under `demo`.
 When in doubt about how to configure a site, see this example implementation!

 ## Multilingual sites